Stress is eating us up. Especially at work. We have never been as stressed as now. We all desperately need proven ways to relieve stress.

 Learn to become a good communicator.
 This way of relieving stress includes holding open discussions with your team about assigned projects and seeking clarification from your boss when necessary.

 On top of this, always issue clear instructions when delegating.
-Such skills are a powerful remedy for stress relief as they eliminates misunderstandings that can amplify interpersonal conflict.
+Such skills are a powerful remedy for stress relief as they eliminate misunderstandings that can amplify interpersonal conflict.

 It also helps your juniors perform with confidence, indirectly boosting your own productivity.